forex-trading-basics

 5. What are the best hours to trade?

-6. How do I calculate position size?
+6. How do I calculate my position size?

 7. Is algorithmic trading for beginners?

-8. How do I choose a broker?
+8. How do I select a reliable broker?

 9. Can I make a living from Forex?